KeyteqLabs/ezexceed-guide/en/developer/custom-datatypes.md

 ## The edit template basics

-The first thing you need is to ensure your datatype is wrapped in a container that is meant to be used for bootstrapping the client side interactions.
+The first thing you must do is making sure your datatype is wrapped in a container used for bootstrapping the client side interactions.

 ```smarty
 <div class="attribute-base" data-attribute-base="{$attribute_base}" data-id="{$attribute.id}"